droonga/droonga.org/reference/plugin/collector/index.md

 ### `Droonga::Collectors::Sum`

+Returns a summarized value of two input values.

 This collector works a little complicatedly.

  * If one of values is equal to `null` (`nil`), then the other value becomes the result.